 Crime and Punishment

-First, journey through the changes in West Midlands Police uniform over time, complete with dressing up in our uniform collection.
-After that, is a chance to use some of the images from our prisoner archives.
-Your pupils will learn about some of the criminals who spent time in our cells in the late 19th and early 20th centuries.
+A chance to look at some of the history of ‘cops and robbers’.
+Journey through the changes in West Midlands Police uniform over time, complete with dressing up in our uniform collection or learn about some of the criminals who spent time in our cells in the late 19th and early 20th centuries.